Seko1977/Getting-and-cleaning-data-project/README.md

 The R script run_analysis.R aims to create the data set and tidy.txt file contains the outcome after runnung this script.
 The steps in the document are as follows:

 Step 0A- Download and unzip source data if it doesn't exist.

 Step 0B- Read data.

 Step 1- Merge the training and the test sets to create one data set.

 Step 2- Extract only the measurements on the mean and standard deviation for each measurement.

 Step 3- Use descriptive activity names to name the activities in the data set.

-Step 4-Appropriately label the data set with descriptive variable names.
+Step 4- Appropriately label the data set with descriptive variable names.

 Step 5- Create a second, independent tidy set with the average of each variable for each activity and each subject.

 Step6- Write the data set to the tidy_data.txt file.

 So, the tidy_data.txt is created by running the run_analysis.R script using R version 3.4.1 on Windows 8.1 64-bit edition.